UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 </div>

 - Using OnDemand to launch RStudio will always use the default module for r and rstudio-server-controller in our <a href="https://www.c4.ucsf.edu/software/software-modules.html">CBI Software Stack</a>
-- Any packages installed via RStudio launched this way are stored in your $HOME direcotry so they will be available *for the same version of r* from the CLI verison of r in our software stack.
+- Any packages installed via RStudio launched this way are stored in your $HOME directory so they will be available *for the same version of r* from the CLI version of r in our software stack.
 - Currently, we are limiting run time to 24 hours for one of these jobs.